20 Productivity

 In other words, you would need more than 6 full-time weeks to deal with meetings, lunches, breaks, and such!

 Of course, you likely won’t be coding on your own.
-This means that building our timeline also requires us to consider the size of the team we have.
+Building our timeline requires us to consider the team’s size.
 This is a straightforward calculation.

 • The total number of working days per team is determined by multiplying the number of team members by the number of working days per team member.